 Relationship Goals for Couples #5: Deciding Where to Put Down Roots

 Deciding where you want to live is a big deal!
 Especially when someone else is coming along for the ride.
+(This is especially important for couples who are in a long-distance relationship.)

 It’s no longer just about you.